densechen/AReLU/README.md

     --times TIMES         repeat runing times
     --data_root DATA_ROOT
                             the path to MNIST dataset
+    --dataset {MNIST,SVHN}
+                            the dataset to play with.
     --num_workers NUM_WORKERS
                             number of workers to load data
     --net {BaseModel,ConvMNIST,LinearMNIST}
                             network architecture for experiments. you can add new models in ./models.
+    --resume RESUME       pretrained path to resume
     --af {APL,AReLU,GELU,Maxout,Mixture,SLAF,Swish,ReLU,ReLU6,Sigmoid,LeakyReLU,ELU,PReLU,SELU,Tanh,RReLU,CELU,Softplus,PAU,all}
                             the activation function used in experiments. you can specify an activation function by name, or try with